Dashzevge/final-project/README.md

 Goal:
 To create a dedicated platform that connects skilled tradespeople with clients, providing an easy and efficient way to find, book, payment and manage short-term skilled labor opportunities.

+Booking Flow Example
+1. Client creates a job:
+    * A client creates a job by filling out details like the title, description, and any specific requirements.
+    * The job is stored with the client_id linking it to the client.
+2. Professional sees available jobs:
+    * Professionals (users with the PROFESSIONAL role) can view a list of jobs created by clients.
+3. Client selects a professional:
+    * Once the professional shows interest in a job, the client can view available professionals and choose one.
+        * Once professional chose  isAvailability false;
+    * This is done via a user interface where the client can select a professional.
+4. Booking:
+    * After the client selects the professional, the professional books the job.
+    * A booking is created where the job is linked to the professional.

+1. Confirmation:
+    * The client confirms the booking, and the professional is booked for the job.
+    * After create booking professional update status.(confirmed, in_process).
+    * Professional able to see all the booking assign to himself.

+Adjusted Workflow After Job Completion
+1. Job Completion:
+    * Once a job is marked as complete, the system allows the client to leave a review for the professional and the job.
+    * A payment is also required to finalize the booking.
+2. Review Process:
+    * The client can leave a review based on the professional's performance and the quality of the job.
+    * Each review is associated with both the job and the professional (via user).
+3. Payment Process:
+    * After job completion, a payment is processed for the job.
+    * Each payment is linked to a specific booking.
+    * Update professional = true;

 REQUIREMENT ANALYSIS: